 MY ASTROPHOTOGRAPHY SETUP:

 The picture below shows my current AP setup at the end of my mobile home driveway (where all AP images are taken).
-The mobile home driveway runs East-West.
-The street in front of the mobile home runs North-South with North being towards the far end of the street.
+The street in the picture (in front of my mobile home) runs North-South with North being towards the red fence at the end of the street.
 You can see how close together the mobile homes are situated.